oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/procedure.md

 As an optional setting, **we highly recommend executing the previously mentioned script on a periodic basis**.
 This script focuses on L2-specific topics and ensures the overall functionality of your Verse.
 As the above script lacks notification functionality, we offer an [alternative shell script](/docs/verse-developer/how-to-build-verse/monitor#monitoring-alert-assistance).
 By executing this script at regular intervals, for instance through cron, This script allows for notifications via Slack or Discord in case of any issues with your Verse installation.

 As an example of the risks this script can help mitigate, it monitors the L2 safe head.
-If the op-batcher is stopped for more than 3600 L2 blocks (the default sequencing window), **the safety of your chain could be compromised**, potentially leading to risks such as reorgs.
+If the op-batcher is stopped for more than 3600 L1 blocks (the default sequencing window), **the safety of your chain could be compromised**, potentially leading to risks such as reorgs.
+For more details, please refer to [this section](https://github.com/oasysgames/verse-layer-opstack?tab=readme-ov-file#l2-reorged-what-happens-when-the-op-batcher-stops-for-more-than-6-hours).

 It is important to note that this script does not monitor CPU usage or memory consumption, so general infrastructure monitoring will need to be managed through other familiar means.